pascallaliberte/sharpen.page/understand.md

 <div class="pitch-lead-up-block" markdown="1">
 <div class="situation-quotes" markdown="1">

-> "**People are cancelling our service**, and I’d like to stop the spigot if I could!
-I know what people are switching to, but I don’t want to match the competitor, I just want to know what makes us unique."
+> "**People are cancelling their subscription**, and I’d like to stop the spigot if I could!
+I know what people are switching to, but I don’t want to match the competitor, **I just want to know what makes us unique**."

 > "It’s been a month and a half since we shipped a feature we’ve spent 5 sprints building.
 And despite us educating our users about the feature, **the new feature is barely getting used!** Yet, we’ve heard from our users that this feature was needed.
-Something’s wrong with the way we’re finding features to build, and we’re sure it’s because we’re jumping to conclusions about what the user wants.
+Something’s wrong with the way we’re finding features to build, and we’re sure it’s because **we’re jumping to conclusions** about what the user wants.
 Help!"

 </div>
 </div>